joffrey-bion/krossbow/README.md

 - `krossbow-engine-webstompjs`: a JavaScript implementation of the engine API using [webstomp-client](https://github.com/JSteunou/webstomp-client) as backend

-**DISCLAIMER** - The project has just started.
-It is not usable right now

 For now, the `krossbow-client` artifact is going to include the spring and webstomp engines so that users don't have to specify anything.
 This doesn't have any drawback for now as there is only 1 engine implementation per platform.
 If the need arises to have more implementations on a single, I'll remove the